2018 Charlotte 49ers football team

 The 2018 Charlotte 49ers football team represented the University of North Carolina at Charlotte in the 2018 NCAA Division I FBS football season.
 The 49ers played their home games at Jerry Richardson Stadium in Charlotte, NC, and competed in the East Division of Conference USA (C–USA).
 They were led by sixth-year head coach Brad Lambert.
 They finished the season 5–7, 4–4 in C-USA play to finish in fourth place in the East Division.

 On November 18, head coach Brad Lambert was fired.
 He was allowed to stay on to coach their final game of the season.
 Lambert, who was the first and only coach Charlotte had in their history to that point, finished with a six-year record of 22–48.

 On December 5, Charlotte hired Austin Peay head coach Will Healy for the job.

-Previous season

-The 49ers finished the 2017 season 1–11, 1–7 in C-USA play to finish in last place in the East Division.

 Coaching staff

 Following the disappointing one win season, there was speculation that Brad Lambert would be released.
 Charlotte Chancellor Phillip Dubois and athletics director Judy Rose issued a statement just days after the final game informing the community that Lambert would be retained for the following season.
 Lambert shook up his staff, firing defensive coordinator Matt Wallerstedt, quarterbacks coach and former offensive coordinator Jeff Mullen and receivers coach Damien Gary.
 Greg Adkins had replaced Mullen as offensive coordinator mid-season but went back to only having responsibility for the offensive line and running backs and would soon resign to join the staff at conference rival Marshall.
 Before the end of the year Youngstown State offensive coordinator and former Miami of Ohio head coach Shawn Montgomery would be called in to serve as the 49ers' play caller on offense.
 In February, former Oklahoma State defensive coordinator Glenn Spencer took the same position on the 49ers' staff.
 Charlie Shalaski took over responsibility for receivers at the same time.
 A week later Howard co-defensive coordinator Chip West would join the staff to serve as co-defensive coordinator with Spencer, with Spencer being responsible for linebackers and West being in charge of Cornerbacks.
 Graduate assistant Brad Queen would move up to the coaching staff to coach defensive tackles.
 Former Tulane head coach Chris Scelfo joined the staff before the Spring Game to serve as the 49ers offensive line coach and run game coordinator.
 James Adams's promotion to assistant head coach before the Spring Game rounded out the staff changes for the upcoming 2018 season.